Razer DeathStalker V2 Pro Review

 The Razer DeathStalker V2 Pro is a middling low-profile gaming keyboard.
-It’s immensely well built with a minimalistic and refined aesthetic that looks excellent, while the battery life is great and the wireless connectivity is more than just convenient.
-Its low-profile optical switches don’t feel anywhere near as nice as those from competitors though, which is arguably a deal breaker, not least for such an expensive keyboard.
+It’s immensely well built, with a minimalistic and refined aesthetic that looks excellent, while the battery life is great and the wireless connectivity is more than just convenient.
+However, its low-profile optical switches don’t feel nearly as nice as those from competitors, which is arguably a deal-breaker – not least for such an expensive keyboard.
+The linear options feel snappy but damp, and the clicky ones don’t have as much tactility as I’d like.
+If you want to try low-profile switches, you may be better off looking at the rest of the competition.

 - Great looks